-If you’re looking to see Canada at its most magical, there’s no better time to visit than in the fall.
+If you want to see Canada at its most magical, there’s no better time to visit than in the fall.
 Autumn in Canada is a special time of year.
-As the temperatures start to dip in preparation for the long & cold winter, much of the country erupts into a cavalcade of bright red, orange, and yellow hues.
+As the temperatures start to dip moving into a long & cold winter, much of the country erupts into a cavalcade of bright red, orange, and yellow hues.

 Where to go in Canada in autumn

 Algonquin Provincial Park is a favourite escape for Ontarians.
 The sprawling provincial park covers over 7,600 square kilometres in Central Ontario.
 And although it’s popular year-round, one of the best times to visit Algonquin Park is in fall.

 Starting in late September, the park’s maple trees start to erupt into brilliant reds and yellows.
 Visiting later in the Canadian fall season adds another layer to the experience.
 Towards the middle and end of October, the tamaracks, aspens, and red oaks hit their peak colours.

 Despite being immersed in wilderness, Algonquin Provincial Park is easily accessible.
 It’s one of the best road trips from Toronto.
 The park is three hours by car from Ontario’s capital city.

 Year-round, Banff National Park is one of the most magical places to visit in Canada.
 But visiting Banff National Park in fall adds a little extra majesty into the mix.